-Replacing a tooth with an implant and a crown is not a one-day procedure.
+Replacing a tooth with an implant and a dental crown is not a one-day procedure.
 The implant needs time to properly adhere to the bone and create a healthy fusion before the crown can be attached and full bite force can be applied.
 In most cases, it will take a few months to complete the process.

 Due to the timeline, dental implants are actually a series of steps; each is very different and may require an individual specialist.
 The best place to start is with an AACD member dentist.

 The Dental Implant